 I understand that agent training is not something that most people consider or verify before they hire an agent to list a home.
 As with all services we hire, all service providers are not created equal.
 Some are just better at what they do.
 Some are just better even without extensive formal training.
 I do not believe that compassion can be taught.
 Specializing in probate real estate allows me to use both my brain and a strong sense of business and my heart in ways that I feel make an even bigger difference in the lives of those I serve.

 Request for Proposal

 There were 6 specific questions in the Request for Proposal to which I provided very detailed written responses.
-Five days following the walkthrough evaluation I submitted my response to the executor’s request for proposal.
+Five days following the walkthrough evaluation I submitted my response to the executor.
 I also included an FHA feasibility analysis in my response.

 Two days after I submitted my response I received an email indicating that the executor wished to hire me.

-The offer to hire was conditioned upon a list of items most of which are a standard operating procedure for me when I list a San Jose home for sale.
+The offer to hire was conditioned upon a list of items most of which are a standard operating procedure for me when I list a probate home for sale.
 One condition was a “not to exceed” amount for repairs.
 Another condition was that I manage all aspects of the sale.
-Given that the executor lived out of the area, it was monumentally important to them that they not be troubled with the details.
+Given that the Executor lived out of the area, it was monumentally important to them that they not be troubled with the details.

-I managed all of the details from choosing contractors, getting estimates for work, managing completion of the work, getting inspections completed, cleaning and preparing for the open house weekend.
+I managed all of the details from choosing contractors, getting estimates for work, managing the completion of the work, getting inspections completed, cleaning, and preparing for the open house weekend.

 There was a lot of interest in the San Jose townhome.
-It was dated and did need some work, yet the price point made it very attractive to first time home buyers.
+It was dated and did need some work, yet the price point made it very attractive to first-time home buyers.
 I did not believe the margins were there for an investor flip.
-The most likely buyer for the townhome was a first time home buyer.
-Most of the offers received were first time home buyers.
+The most likely buyer for the townhome was a first-time home buyer.
+Most of the offers received were from first-time home buyers.

 Executor Video Testimonial